camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 * before M3, release (optionally) one or more alpha API versions as needed
 * to reach M3, release the first release-candidate API version:
   * the release-candidate implements the scope of the target public API version.
-  * this pre-release is agreed as ready for API implementation and functional testing.
+  * this pre-release is agreed to be ready for API implementation and functional testing.
   * it is aligned with the release-candidate versions of Commonalities and ICM (M1).
 * between M3 and M4, release additional release-candidate API versions as needed
 * to reach M4, release the public API version:
   * this is the version ready for inclusion in the meta-release (if so planned).
   * the public API version must be aligned with the latest release candidates of Commonalities and ICM and refers to the released public version of Commonalities and ICM.

 An API Sub Project can release as many alpha and release-candidate API versions as useful for API development and testing.
-In between releases, the API version is set to "wip" (to indicate that this API version should not be used).
+In between (pre-)releases, the API version is set to "wip" (to indicate that this API version should not be used).

 ### Public API versions